hblakely/hblakely/README.md

 since childhood.
 I do, however, have a number of interests outside of my techical background.

-  Rock climbing, snow boarding, karate, yoga, audio engineering, musical performance, cooking, chess, and a number of other pass-times have been a part of my life too.
+  Rock climbing, snow boarding, karate, yoga, audio engineering, musical performance, cooking, chess, and a number of other pastimes have been a part of my life too.
 I enjoy life, and what it has to offer, as often as is good to do so; and I look forward to spending time and collaborating with others who do the same.